Skrilltrax/Human-Detector/README.md

 # Human-Detector
-The underlying code to detect hoomans (and cats, of course :smiley_cat:)
+The underlying code to detect hoomans (and :smiley_cat:, of course)